 Claire Marie Pearman focuses on project coordination, communications and development.
 Born in Turkey, Claire Marie was educated in the UK and graduated from the American University in Cairo in 1990 with a BA in Psychology.
 An Arabic speaker, she lived and worked in Cairo for many years.
 An artist as well, she specializes in paper and metal sculptures and installations and has exhibited in the UK, USA and Egypt.
 Claire Marie has extensive experience in the coordination of largescale artistic programs, with an expertise in interreligious and intercutlural initiatives.
 Her organizational, consulting and creative services are requested for art initiatives in Europe, the Mediterranean basin and the USA.

 Paul-Gordon Chandler, Bishop-Elect of the Episcopal Diocese of Wyoming.
 He is also an author, art curator and social entrepreneur.
-An authority on the Middle East and Africa, and on Christian-Muslim-Jewish relations, he grew up in Senegal, West Africa, and has worked extensively throughout the world in leadership roles within faith-based publishing, the arts, relief & development and The Episcopal/Anglican Church.
+An authority on the Middle East and Africa, and on Christian-Muslim-Jewish relations, he grew up in Senegal, West Africa, and has worked extensively throughout the world in senior leadership roles within faith-based publishing, the arts, relief & development and The Episcopal/Anglican Church.
 He was previously the Rector of both St. John’s Episcopal Church in Cairo, Egypt and of The Anglican Church of Qatar in Doha, Qatar.